jfjelstul/LEGO-Star-Wars-analysis/README.md

 ![](plots/4-most-common-characters.png)

-Of the 380 unique characters in our sample, 187 are human, 106 are aliens, 77 are droids, and 10 are humanoid, but it's unclear whether they're human or alien.
-There are 66 unique species of aliens (some species are unknown).
+Of the 380 unique characters in our sample, 187 are human, 106 are aliens, and 77 are droids.
+For 10 characters, it’s unclear whether the character is human or alien.
+There are 66 unique named species of aliens (the names of some species, like Yoda’s, are unknown).
 The most common species are Zabraks (6), Ewoks (5), Weequay (5), Geonosians (4), Mon Calamari (4), Twi'leks (4), and Wookiees (4).

 ## How LEGO depicts conflict